 Alice didn’t die in the night, but my teacher dropped dead in the middle of class.
 (And it didn’t help me any that my parents both independently jumped to the conclusion I’d scared him to death in the car.)
 For me, driving was a source of anxiety instead of a release from it, and a series of accidents later on did nothing to shake that impression.
 It’s only in the last few years that I’ve learned to look at it from the Springsteen side — to find the peace in the frontseat.

 With Funeral’s fifteenth anniversary last year, there were several attempts to tie it into the zeitgeist: the handover of indie rock from grungy headbangers to trendy granola hipsters, or the global anxieties of the War on Terror.
 But I think “In the Backseat” tells the truer story.
 As the Funeral generation, the first since the Depression to be worse off than their parents, has grown up, that anxiety of leaving the backseat has defined us.
-What “adulting” jokes hide and cope with in comedy, Funeral screams out as tragedy.
+What “adulting” jokes hide and cope with through comedy, Funeral screams out as tragedy.
 It’s the pain of being promised the world only to have the world take far more than it gives — now more than ever that we’re surviving a global plague caused by adult incompetence, one that’s set to plunge us into another recession before we’ve had time to recover from the last one.
 In the song’s metaphor, it’s finding the car’s brakelines were cut once it was our turn to drive.

 Arcade Fire’s songs about the “kids” are anthems for a Peter Pan generation that didn’t “grow up/Our bodies get bigger but our/Hearts get torn up.”
 So much of the response to this strange, broken world we’ve inherited is to retreat into infantilization, to hide from the adult world by sitting and watching Rugrats tapes in Spongebob pajamas.
 But I think Funeral’s smarter than that.
 Unwanted independence is still independence and unwanted freedom is still freedom.
 “Alice died/In the night,” Régine sings.
 “All my life/I’ve been learning to drive.”
 There’s sadness there, juxtaposing adulthood and loss.
 But it’s ecstatic sadness.
 Childhood’s lost, but adulthood’s gained.
 And that ecstasy reaches into Régine’s anguished howl too.
 It’s pained.
 But it’s also triumphant.
 That’s the album in a nutshell: we may be at a funeral, but at least we’re not in the casket.
 And that’s something to celebrate, however briefly that lasts.